gardener/documentation/website/documentation/getting-started/common-pitfalls/_index.md

 Take the number of nodes and pods, for example.
 Both are connected and you cannot grow both towards their individual limits, as you would face issues way before reaching any limits.

-Reading the [Scalability of Gardener Managed Kubernetes Clusters](https://github.com/gardener/documentation/blob/master/website/documentation/guides/administer-shoots/scalability/_index.md) guide is strongly recommended in order to understand the topic of scalability within K8s and Gardener.
+Reading the [Scalability of Gardener Managed Kubernetes Clusters](https://github.com/gardener/documentation/blob/master/website/documentation/guides/administer-shoots/scalability/_index.md) guide is strongly recommended in order to understand the topic of scalability within Kubernetes and Gardener.

 ### A Small Sample of Things That Can Grow Beyond Reasonable Limits